 Ibuprofen is a fever reducer, pain reliever, and anti-inflammatory found in Advil and Motrin.
-It passes into breast milk, but at levels safe for infants (source).
+It passes into breast milk but at levels safe for infants (2).

 Generally, antihistamines are safe for breastfeeding mothers and can help with your runny nose and sneezing.

-Still, you should choose non-sedating antihistamines over the sedating variety (source).
+Still, you should choose non-sedating antihistamines over the sedating variety.
 Sedating antihistamines have been known to cause sleepiness in both you and baby.
-They should only be used under a doctor’s supervision.
+You should only use them under a doctor’s supervision.

-Coughing can be one of the most annoying symptoms when you have a cold.
+Coughing can be one of the most annoying symptoms of a cold.
 It can keep you awake and make you sore.
-Maybe it even wakes your baby!
+It might even wake your baby.
 So you might think about taking a cough suppressant.

 Before doing so, be sure to read the ingredient label and consider these safety guidelines:

-- Pseudoephedrine: While this may not harm your baby, the use of pseudoephedrine has been shown to decrease breast milk production (source).
-So medications with this ingredient should be used only as a last resort.
+- Pseudoephedrine: While this may not harm your baby, the use of pseudoephedrine can decrease breast milk production (3).
+So medications with this ingredient should only be used as a last resort.

-- Codeine: Not recommended for breastfeeding mothers.
-This is because mothers are ultra-fast metabolizers (source).
-Metabolizers turn codeine into morphine at a rapid rate, and this can result in a morphine being administered to your baby with dangerous results.
+- Codeine: Codeine is not recommended for breastfeeding mothers.
+This is because some people are ultra-fast metabolizers whose bodies turn codeine into morphine at a rapid rate.
+Although this condition is uncommon, it’s not rare, and it can result in morphine being administered to your baby — with dangerous results (4).

-- Benzonatate: Benzonatate has not been proven harmful to milk supply or breastfeeding babies (source).
-Still, there’s not a lot of research done on the medication, so it’s recommended you avoid it while breastfeeding.
+- Benzonatate: Benzonatate has not been proven harmful to milk supply or breastfeeding babies (5).
+Still, there hasn’t been sufficient research on the medication, so doctors recommend mothers avoid it while breastfeeding.

-- Dextromethorphan: Dextromethorphan is also thought to not be harmful to your baby or your milk supply (source).
-But like benzonatate, this medication has not been studied sufficiently so it is still recommended you avoid it if possible.
+- Dextromethorphan: Dextromethorphan is also thought not to be harmful to your baby or your milk supply (6).
+But like benzonatate, this medication has not been studied sufficiently, so it is still recommended you avoid it if possible.

 Guaifenesin is the active ingredient in many expectorants.
-There are no studies showing how much of this medication secretes into the breastmilk, nor how it affects breastfeeding infants (source).
-Because of this, it’s recommended breastfeeding mothers avoid it, if possible.
+There are no studies that show how much of this medication passes into breast milk, nor how it affects breastfeeding infants (7).
+Because of this, it’s best to avoid it when breastfeeding.

-Aspirin is not recommended for breastfeeding mothers because of the risk of causing Reye’s Syndrome — a rare but very serious disorder — in children (source).
+Aspirin is not recommended for breastfeeding mothers because of the risk of causing Reye’s Syndrome — a rare but severe disorder — in children (8).
 Reye’s Syndrome can cause permanent damage to your baby’s brain and liver.

 Maybe you’re wary about chemical compounds.
 Or maybe your symptoms are on the mild side and you want to try something natural first.
-Natural remedies can be a great way to help relieve the symptoms of a cold, making you more comfortable and maybe even shorten its duration.
+Natural remedies can be a great way to help relieve cold symptoms, making you more comfortable and maybe even shortening your cold’s duration.

 Here’s what you can do:

-When you have a cold, your immune system is in overdrive trying to fight off the virus.
-This can be nothing short of exhausting — especially if you’re up in the middle of the night with baby!
+When you have a cold, your immune system kicks into overdrive to fight off the virus.
+This can be exhausting — especially if you’re up in the middle of the night with your baby!
 While you’re sleeping, your body is not only recharging, it’s also actively fighting off the infection.

-Try to make sure you get as much sleep as you can to enjoy the full restorative effects!
-Perhaps someone else can take care of babies needs (except for feeding) while you rest.
+Try to make sure you get as much sleep as you can to enjoy the full restorative effects.
+Perhaps someone else can take care of your baby’s needs (except for feeding) while you rest.
 Or tuck yourself and your baby into bed and do nothing but rest.

-Vaporizers and humidifiers add moisture to the air, which may help with the cough or itchy throat that can come with illness.
+Vaporizers and humidifiers add moisture to the air, which may help if you have a cough or an itchy throat.
 Humidifiers release cool mist, while vaporizers release steam into the air.

-Doctors recommend cool mist humidifiers for homes that have small children, to reduce the risk of the child being burned by putting their face in the steam or knocking the vaporizer over (source).
+Doctors recommend cool mist humidifiers for homes that have small children.
+Steam vaporizers are riskier as a child can be burned by putting their face in the steam or knocking the vaporizer over (9).

 Keep It Clean

-Zinc gluconate is a commonly recommended cold remedy, considered safe to use while breastfeeding (source).
+Zinc gluconate is a commonly recommended cold remedy, considered safe to use while breastfeeding.
 Zinc works by stopping the rhinovirus from multiplying.

-In many cases, zinc has been shown to reduce the duration of a cold by up to a day, especially when taken within the first 24 hours of symptoms starting (source).
+In many cases, zinc can reduce the duration of a cold by up to a day, especially when taken within the first 24 hours of symptoms starting (10).

 4. Neti Pot

 Neti pot devices look like little teapots.
-Don’t grab the milk and sugar just yet — you’re not going to want to drink out of this one!
+But don’t grab the milk and sugar yet — you don’t want to drink from this one!

-They work by pouring filtered water mixed with a saline solution into one nostril to push the mucus buildup out of the other nostril.
+Users pour filtered water mixed with a saline solution into one nostril to push the mucus buildup out the other nostril.
 (I told you that you wouldn’t want to be drinking out of it.)

 Neti pots might sound gross, but they can be immensely helpful for relieving congestion and sinus pain.
-Since it’s simply a nasal flush, you’re not actually ingesting anything when you use it — no chance of anything passing into your breastmilk.
+Since it’s simply a nasal flush, you don’t ingest anything when using it, so there’s no chance of anything passing into your breast milk.

-When we’re sick, we often don’t feel hungry or thirsty; but, our bodies need a certain amount of fluid each day to clear toxins and function in a normal manner (source).
-Staying hydrated can also help with symptoms such as nausea and fever and help to clear secretions.
+When we’re sick, we often don’t feel hungry or thirsty, but our bodies need a certain amount of fluid each day to clear toxins and function in a normal manner.
+Staying hydrated can also help with symptoms such as nausea and fever and can help to clear secretions.
 It’s also essential for maintaining a good milk supply while you’re feeling ill.

-It’s recommended that breastfeeding moms drink approximately three liters of fluid each day, but don’t be discouraged by that number (source).
-You don’t have to drink only but water from morning to night!
+Breastfeeding moms should drink approximately three liters of fluid each day, but don’t be discouraged by that number.
+You don’t have to drink only water from morning to night!